oneapi-src/oneDNN/tests/benchdnn/doc/driver_matmul.md

 ```
     [mbX]mXnXkX_nS
 ```
-Here X is an integer number and S is a string (the last `n` stands for name).
-The special symbol `_` is ignored, so it may be used as a delimiter.
+Here `X` is an integer number and `S` is a string literal without spaces (`n` stands for name).
+The special symbol `_` is ignored, so it may be used as a delimiter for better readability.
 Refer to the common glossary in README.md for the entity name and description.

 The `mb` can be omitted, in which case the problem is treated as regular 2D matrix multiplication.
 With `mb` set to a non-zero value, batched matrix